gogins/csound-extended/nudruz/README.md

 orchestra that is used to play the examples.
 As these files are not part of the nudruz system, they are run as source code and therefore edits will be playable immediately.

+PLEASE NOTE: It is generally necessary to `(require :fomus)` before `(require :nudruz)` thanks to some quirk I have not yet deciphered.